ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   Hostname of the target server.

 --ttl
 :   Time to live, in seconds.
-Default value is 900.
+The default value is 900.
 Valid values: 60, 120, 300, 600, 900, 1800, 3600, 7200, 18000, 43200.

 -r, --record-content
-:   The JSON file or JSON string used to describe a DNS Resource Record.
+:   The JSON file or JSON string that is used to describe a DNS Resource Record.
 See [Required fields for `-r --record-content`](#required-fields-r-record-content) for more detail.

 -i, --instance value
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output value
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Required fields for `-r --record-content`
 {: #required-fields-r-record-content}